Turgeon River (rivière des Hurons): Geography

-From this confluence, the current descends the Huron River on 21.1 km, crosses Lake Saint-Charles on 5.0 km to the southeast, then descends on 33.8 km generally towards the south-east and the north-east, following the course of the Saint-Charles River which flows on the east bank of the Saint Lawrence river.
+From this confluence, the current descends the Huron River on 21.1 km, crosses Lake Saint-Charles on 5.0 km to the southeast, then descends on 33.8 km generally towards the south-east and the north-east, following the course of the Saint-Charles River which flows on the east bank of the St. Lawrence River.

 Toponymy

 The toponym "Rivière Turgeon" was formalized on August 2, 1974, at the Commission de toponymie du Québec.